hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And grin like monkeys dressed up at a show.
 >
 > Jem.
-Professor Chassee, I forgot to state,
+Professor Chassée, I forgot to state,
 >
 > Has put his phiz on a new copper plate,
 >